AmitGitHb/HTML-Tables/README.md

 # HTML-Tables
 Tables are one of the impotant topic in html so here are tables format , created using html table tags.

+#HTML forms are widely used and one of the coner stone in html webpage structure.